 The Film Festival is SOLD OUT!
 Thanks to everyone who purchased tickets!

-The GCC is happy to be announcing the 2021 Gunks Climbing Film Festival on October 9th, outdoors at the Stone Mountain Farm at 310 River Road Ext in New Paltz (directions, or Google Maps), once again sponsored by Rock and Snow.
+The GCC is happy to be announcing the 2021 Gunks Climbing Film Festival on October 9th, outdoors at the Stone Mountain Farm at 310 River Road Ext in New Paltz (Google Maps), once again sponsored by Rock and Snow.

 This year we are showcasing 2 hours of short adventure films, with a global theme of mountain backdrops from China to the South Pacific to our own backyard.
 Trad and sport, alpine and highline, we’ve got it covered this year.

 We kick off with two films from abroad: Makatea and Pathfinder.
 Makatea reveals incredible limestone formations rising out of the Pacific, and has a strong nod towards environmental impact in this fragile landscape.
 We’re taken from tropical paradise to the cold arctic mountains of Norway, as Pathfinder follows world-class highline talent in an unbelievable setting, framed by snowy peaks and glowing aurora.

 Act one wraps up with a screening of Not/Inspirational, a locally-produced film following Denny Kowska, the founder of the ParaCliffhangers, and her team of paraclimbing athletes as they are met by the challenges of climbing on a world stage and a global pandemic.